D-a-rt/d-art.fixed-price/README.md

+# TODO

+- Empty message used big map when changing the pb key done !
+- Get rid of the preconfigured_sale and the logic locking token in the contract in this kind of case
+- Adjust the royalties handling
+- Change the naming of the variables
+- add pause - when updating to a new version

 # d-art.fixed-price

 ## Compile and deployed contract

 Small introduction on how to compile and deploy the d-art.fixed-price contract.
 Responsible to perform `private/public` fixed price `sale/drops`

 #### Introduction: